josdem/hugo/content/techtalk/working_with_strings.md

 Sugar is sweet,
 And so are you."""

-assert output == """Roses are red,
+assert output == "Roses are red,
 Violets are blue,
 Sugar is sweet,
-And so are you."""
+And so are you."
 ```

 ## String operations